Don’t just keep your spare money in the bank but Grow Your Spare Money In Account by investing Bank FD [Fixed Deposit]

 - Returns are less compared to equity funds.

-All these things you should know while starting bank FD and if any doubt ask but never stop learning #knowandask
+All these things you should know while starting the Fixed Deposit in India and if any doubt ask but never stop learning #knowandask